TimHanewich/Misc-Articles/Insider-Trading-API/readme.md

 ]
 ```

-Use the *cascade* paramter of the *Latest Transactions* endpoint to return all contextual data in the same response.
+Use the *cascade* parameter of the *Latest Transactions* endpoint to return all contextual data in the same response.

 ## It is FREE!
 You can use all of Aletheia's API services for absolutely no cost.